hpssjellis/bash-android-cloud9/README.md

 # bash-install-android-sdk-auto-app-create-on-cloud9
-using bash to automate the Android-SDK install specific to cloud9 and then create a debug Hello-Worled App and Access webpage
+using bash to automate the Android-SDK install specific to cloud9 and then create a debug Hello-Worled App and Access webpage for Android 4.4.0 Kitkat, can also do Android versions 5.1 and 6.0

 Jan 24, 2016

+Fast steps:

+run setup.sh
+run index.html
+preview webpage- download app to android 4.4 phone Kitkat

+What is happening(longer version):

 Use cloud 9 https://c9.io to istall this repository then run setup.sh